-Below is the conclusion of our series on how not to provoke God to wrath.
+Below is the third instalment in our series on how not to provoke God to anger.

 And to whom did He swear that they would not enter His rest, but to those who did not obey?
 So we see that they could not enter in because of unbelief. – Hebrews 3:18-19